TSP Investment Options and Fund Performance

 • L Funds—mixes of investments in the other funds.

 The L Funds invest in the G, C, F, S and I Funds, with the money allocated among those five funds according to a formula based on the investor’s expected withdrawal date.
-Investments are adjusted each business day to maintain the desired allocations and are changed slightly each calendar quarter to become more conservative over time.
+Investments are adjusted each business day to maintain the desired allocations.
 There is an L Income fund for those currently making withdrawals or who expect to begin withdrawals relatively soon, and target withdrawal date funds for 2020, 2030, 2040, and 2050 designed for those who expect to begin withdrawals in the four years preceding through the five years following those dates.

 All employees may elect to invest any portion of their current account balances or future investments in any or all of the funds.
 Separated participants who keep their accounts open similarly may reallocate their existing balances, although they cannot make new investments.